 I speak at testing conferences worldwide about the messy, human parts of software quality, the things that don’t fit neatly into test plans or automation frameworks.
 My talks explore how cognitive biases shape our testing decisions, how systems thinking helps us find bugs that matter, and how to lead quality work without formal authority.
 I also speak about AI in testing, training new testers, and why real-world edge cases are more interesting than the ones we plan for.

-I’ve keynoted at Agile Testing Days (Berlin and Chicago), TestCoast (Gothenburg), Testing Portugal (Lisbon), Testing United (Vienna), and Romanian Testing Conference (Cluj-Napoca), and I regularly facilitate workshops on practical testing topics.
+I’ve keynoted at Agile Testing Days (Potsdam and Chicago), TestCoast (Gothenburg), Testing Portugal (Lisbon), Testing United (Vienna), and Romanian Testing Conference (Cluj-Napoca), and I regularly facilitate workshops on practical testing topics.

 topics I speak on